Shop

 Founded on progressive ideals and activism as its ethos, Provincetown Brewing Co.
 (PBC) brews beers that highlight a cause or organization important to them.
 From LGBTQIA+ rights to conservation and more, charities receive a percentage of sales from each product sold.

-For instance, on April 16, PBC will host a Spring Queening Drag Bar Swap with proceeds benefiting the Verna Felton Drag non-profit, supporting unique opportunities and safe spaces for the LGBTQIA+ community.
+For instance, in April 2023, PBC hosted a Spring Queening Drag Bar Swap, with proceeds benefiting the Verna Felton Drag non-profit, supporting unique opportunities and safe spaces for the LGBTQIA+ community.
 The event is a direct response to Tennessee Gov. Bill Lee passing a law restricting “adult cabaret performances” in public or the presence of children.

 People from far and wide come to Provincetown (a self-proclaimed safe space for Queer folx that attracts thousands of LGBTQIA+-identifying people, especially during the warmer months) and love it for its unique character.
 PBC is the taste that will take you back to Provincetown year round.